Isle of Wight Guru

 Group of people squashed into a small space

-12 people in a metre square
+Our Christmas day experiment managed to fit 12 people in a metre square

-Q. Is it correct to say 'In the Isle of Wight' or 'On the Isle of Wight'?
+Q. Is it correct to SAY 'In the Isle of Wight' or 'On the Isle of Wight'?

 A: To be honest, no-one has ever actually asked me this question, but it's been irritating me for some time.